jonathanajith21/darrieus-turbine-dmst/README.md

 ## Next steps

-- Confirm the true equatorial radius from the CAD model.
-The radius is inferred;
-  a larger true radius lowers the solidity and could bring the rotor back into DMST's valid range.
-This is the first thing to check.
 - Analyze with a higher-fidelity method (vortex model or CFD) that does not rely on the streamtube momentum balance that fails here.
 - Optionally explore a lower-solidity design (smaller chord or larger radius) and